Cosmic-Slothstronauts/SmartTasks/README.md

 # SmartTasks

-Lightweight task graph editor: drag nodes, link/unlink tasks, write Markdown descriptions, and autosave to your browser.
+Lightweight graph editor for tasks and notes: drag nodes, link/unlink items, write Markdown descriptions, and autosave to your browser.
 No build tools, no frameworks.

 ## Live Demo